josbouten/Sculpt-O-Sound/README.md

 Shift L R buttons
 =================
-The shift L and shift R buttons allow you to manually shift the matrix one step left and right respectively.
-The display will show the shift position.
+The shift L and shift R buttons allow you to manually shift the matrix one step to the left and to the right respectively.
+The display will show the shift position's number.
 The inputs next to these buttons will do the same if a pulse signal is fed to them.

 Hold button
 ===========